99.9%

 It’s still hard to believe it was really pulled

 off in this town.
+To the Battlehawks: A

 copy of John Sebastian’s TV theme “Welcome Back”,